-Ecology estimates it would take two Environmental Planner 4s (2.0 FTES per FY) from July 1, 2015, to June 30, 2017, to complete rulemaking for the grant program.
+Ecology estimates it would take two Environmental Planner 4s (2.0 FTEs per FY) from July 1, 2015 to June 30, 2017 to complete rule making for the grant program.
 Based on consultation with the Attorney General's Office, Ecology estimates 0.2 FTE per FY Assistant Attorney General support from July 1, 2015, to June 30, 2017, for rule development and grant contract legal review.
-Grant and rulemaking expenditures are assumed to be Local Toxics Control Account costs, and to total \$2,000,000 per year, except that grant management staff in FY 2018 and ongoing would be funded from the State Toxics Control Account.

-Section 1 Summary:

-FY 2016 and on-going: \$110,000/year maintenance and training goods and services; FY 2016 and FY 2017: 2.0 FTEs per FY Environmental Planner 4s and 2.0 FTEs per FY Environmental Specialist 3s; and \$1,731,000 per FY in equipment grants.
-FY 2018 and on-going: 2.0 Environmental Specialist 3s and \$2,000,000 per FY in equipment grants.
+Section 1 summary: FY 2016 and on-going: \$110,000/year maintenance and training goods and services; FY 2016 and FY 2017: 2.0 FTEs per FY Environmental Planner 4 and 2.0 FTEs per FY Environmental Specialist 3s; FY 2018 and on-going: 2.0 FTEs per FY Environmental Specialist 3s.

-Sections 6 and 20: Advanced Notice
+Section 6 and 20: Advanced Notice

-Ecology estimates it would take one full-time Information Technology Specialist 5 from July 1, 2015, to March 30, 2016, (0.75 FTE) and one full-time Marine Transportation Safety Specialist 3 from July 1, 2015, to March 30, 2016, (0.75 FTE) to update the Advance Notice of Transfer System (ANT) and Spills Program Integrated Information System (SPIIS).
-These updates would be needed to accommodate the additional data and to develop reports that would be sent to local governments and emergency managers.
-Ecology estimates it would take 10% of an Information Technology Specialist 5 ongoing beginning July 1, 2015, (0.1 FTE per FY) to administer the reports from the ANT and SPIIS for local governments and emergency managers, and to provide assistance accordingly.
+Ecology estimates it would take one full-time Information Technology Specialist 5 from July 1, 2015 to March 30, 2016 (0.75 FTE) and one full-time Marine Transportation Safety Specialist 3 from July 1, 2015 to March 30, 2016 (0.75 FTE) to update the Advance Notice of Transfer System (ANT) and Spills Program Integrated Information System (SPIIS) to accommodate the additional data and to develop reports that would be sent to local governments and emergency managers.
+Ecology estimates it would take 10% of an Information Technology Specialist 5 ongoing beginning July 1, 2015 (0.1 FTE per FY) to administer the reports from the ANT and SPIIS for local governments and emergency managers, and provide assistance accordingly.

-Ecology estimates it would will take one full-time Environmental Planner 4 (1 FTE) from July 1, 2015, to June 30, 2016, to initiate and manage the rulemaking process for requirements in Section 7.
+Ecology estimates it would will take one full-time Environmental Planner 4 (1 FTE) from July 1, 2015, to June 30, 2016, to initiate and manage the rule-making process for requirements in Section 7.
 It would also require one full-time Economic Analyst 3 from January 1, 2016, to March 31, 2016, (0.25 FTE) to provide a small business impact statement.
-Based on consultation with the Attorney General's Office, Ecology estimates that no additional AAG support would be needed for this rulemaking.
+Based on consultation with the Attorney General's Office, Ecology estimates that no additional AAG support would be needed for this rule-making.